🌍 Free Course – AI Right Now – How Artificial Intelligence Is Changing the World in 2026

 AI now intersects with:

 Decisions about AI affect not just engineers, but employees, students, consumers, regulators, and citizens.
-This is why AI literacy is becoming a general life skill rather than a specialist competency.
+This is why AI literacy is becoming a general life skill rather than a specialist capability.

-Understanding AI “right now” means understanding how it fits into society, not just how it works under the hood.
+Understanding AI right now means understanding how it fits into society, not just how it functions.

 Why Headlines Often Miss the Point

 Public discussion of AI often swings between extremes.
-One moment focuses on utopian productivity gains, the next on existential threats.
-Both miss the practical reality.
+One moment focuses on productivity gains, the next on existential risk.
+Both overlook the practical reality.

 Most of AI’s impact today is incremental rather than dramatic.
-It reshapes workflows, expectations, and behaviour gradually.
+It reshapes workflows, expectations, and behaviour over time.
 The most important changes are often subtle:

-By focusing only on dramatic breakthroughs or worst-case scenarios, it is easy to overlook the everyday shifts that accumulate into major societal change.
+By focusing only on dramatic breakthroughs or worst case scenarios, it becomes easy to overlook the steady shifts that accumulate into meaningful change.

 This course is designed to focus on those practical realities.